Policy: Emergency Management

 Director of Food Service: responsible to maintain and deliver water and basic emergency food supplies.

-Director of Technology Services: responsible for all information technology and telephony systems, and ensures the ability of systems to remain functional and effective during emergency situations.
+Vice President for Technology Services: responsible for all information technology and telephony systems, and ensures the ability of systems to remain functional and effective during emergency situations.

 Vice President for Enrollment Services: responsible for all registration, enrollment, financial aid and related systems and services, this vice president facilitates communications during emergencies and, with the provost, helps to direct the relocation of classes and academic functions if emergencies require displacement from assigned locations.